College of Business

 The University of Michigan-Dearborn’s Center for Innovation Research, iLabs, is housed within the College of Business.
 Students from across UM-Dearborn may apply to work on iLabs research projects for academic credit, such the College of Business Experiential Education Study, the eCities Project, and the College of Business Marketing Strategy Initiative.

 Graduate students who are interested in participating should contact iLabs.
-If accepted to work on an iLabs project, students in the Master of Business Administration and MS-Business Analytics Marketing concentration may elect up to 3 credits of iLabs work (BA 690) toward their degree program with the approval of the appropriate faculty and the COB Graduate Office.
+If accepted to work on an iLabs project, students in the Master of Business Administration, MS-Business Analytics, MS in Finance, MS-Information Systems, and MS-Supply Chain Management may be able to elect up to 3 credits of iLabs work (BA 690) toward their degree program with the approval of the appropriate faculty and the COB Graduate Office.
 Other COB graduate students may elect BA 690 as additive credit.

 Course Descriptions

 The courses described here are those regularly offered by the College.
 All courses give three hours of credit, except as otherwise specified by the numeral(s) in parentheses.
 Check with your Graduate Program Advisor at umd-cobgradadvisor@umich.edu for applicability of course offerings to your degree program.
-Students are strongly encouraged to plan their program by using the Course Reference Guide and working with their academic adviser.
+Students are strongly encouraged to plan their program by using the College of Business Graduate Course Reference Guide and working with their academic adviser.

 Students enrolled in graduate degree programs from other UM-Dearborn colleges may not elect more than 12 graduate credits offered by the College of Business, unless the College of Business credits are required as part of the student’s graduate degree program.